-- For optimal motorcycle riding characteristics and to avoid damage to forks, shock absorbers, swingarm and frame, the basic settings of the suspension components must match the rider's weight. - As delivered, KTM offroad motorcycles are adjusted for an average rider's weight (with full protective clothing).
-Guideline
+- For optimal motorcycle riding characteristics and to avoid damage to forks, shock absorbers, link fork and frame, the basic settings of the suspension components must match the rider's weight. - This vehicle is delivered pre-set for a standard rider's weight (with full protective clothing).